LSSTScienceCollaborations/StackClub/README.md

 ## Contributing
 New Stack Club members: **[START HERE!](GettingStarted/GettingStarted.md)** These notes will walk you through getting access to the Rubin Science Platform and show you how to work on tutorial notebooks.

 Everyone else: we welcome pull requests!
 Feel free to fork this repo and send us a pull request.
-And if you are interested in joining the  Stack Club, please drop one of us a line, or come and find us in the [#stack-club](https://lsstc.slack.com/messages/C9YRAS4HM) LSSTC Slack channel.

-> When preparing a pull request, please note the [standards](https://github.com/LSSTScienceCollaborations/StackClub/blob/master/GettingStarted/GettingStarted.md#standards) that we are trying to uphold.
+If you are interested in joining the Stack Club, please drop us a line in [#stack-club](https://lsstc.slack.com/messages/C9YRAS4HM).
+When preparing a pull request, please note the Stack Club [standards](https://github.com/LSSTScienceCollaborations/StackClub/blob/master/GettingStarted/GettingStarted.md#standards).

 ## Contact
 We welcome your input!
 Please post questions and suggestions in the